bitwarden/help/_articles/hosting/backup-on-premise.md

 Bitwarden will automatically take nightly backups of the `mssql` container database.
 These database backups are kept in the `./bwdata/mssql/backups` directory.
 Nightly database backups are kept in this directory for 30 days.
 In the event of data loss, you can restore one of these daily backups.

-## Restoring a nightly backup
+### Restoring a nightly backup

-1. Go to your Bitwarden installation and execute an interactive bash shell on the `bitwarden-mssql` container.
+1. Execute an interactive bash shell on the `bitwarden-mssql` container.

-    ```
        docker exec -it bitwarden-mssql /bin/bash
-    ```

 2. Take note of the backup file you wish to restore in the nightly backups directory.
-The directory here is a host volume for `./bwdata/mssql/backups`.
+The backups directory is mapped from a host volume at `./bwdata/mssql/backups` to `/etc/bitwarden/mssql/backups` within the `bitwarden-mssql` container.

-    ```
-    ls /etc/bitwarden/mssql/backups/
+       ls /etc/bitwarden/mssql/backups

-    ```
-    For this example, the backup we will be using is named `vault_FULL_20200302_235901.BAK`, which is a backup of the vault database on 2 March 2020 at 2359.
-The full path of the backup in this container would be `/etc/bitwarden/mssql/backups/vault_FULL_20200302_235901.BAK`
+    For this example, the backup we will be using is named `vault_FULL_20200302_235901.BAK`, which is a backup of the vault database on March 2, 2020 at 11:53pm.
+The full path of the backup in the container would be `/etc/bitwarden/mssql/backups/vault_FULL_20200302_235901.BAK`

 3. Execute `sqlcmd` with the required authentication.
-    ```

        /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P ${SA_PASSWORD}

-    ```
-4. Execute the SQL command `RESTORE DATABASE` with your backup to restore the nightly backup.
+4. Execute the SQL command `RESTORE DATABASE` with your backup to restore the nightly backup, followed by a `GO` command.

-    ```
-   1> RESTORE DATABASE vault FROM DISK = '/etc/bitwarden/mssql/backups/vault_FULL_20200302_235901.BAK' WITH REPLACE
+       RESTORE DATABASE vault FROM DISK = '/etc/bitwarden/mssql/backups/vault_FULL_20200302_235901.BAK' WITH REPLACE GO

-   2> GO
-    ```
+Your Bitwarden database should now be restored.